opensearch-project/sql-odbc/Trifork.readme.md

 This will customize the connection from Tableau to OpenSearch, ensuring that the correct forms of queries are used.

-## Customizing, developing and re-build, re-packaging manually the driver
+## Customizing, developing and re-build, re-packaging manually the driver: Windows
-This option allows you to re-build and re-package the modified driver code advised if you don't have enough disk space or hardware resource or linuxOS.
+This option allows you to re-build and re-package the modified driver code advised if you don't have enough disk space or hardware resources.

 ### Set up development environment
 1. In windows, install `vcpkg` (Package manager for C++) by cloning and follow the instruction from [Repo page](https://github.com/microsoft/vcpkg) in `c:\` (root) path.
 The reason of the the root path requirement is that a specific C++ package `aws-sdk-cpp` when installed from `vcpkg` doesn't work with a long installation-path.
 In case of different path make sure to modify the file `\scripts\build_windows.ps1` in `$VCPKG_INSTALLED_DIR` variable and check for warnings/errors: If is raised the warning "aws-sdk-cpp's buildsystem uses very long paths and may fail on your system" the installation is considered failed, so, too far way from the root.